-The Joint Review Committee on Education in Radiologic Technology (JRCERT) Standards for an Accredited Program in Radiography are designed to promote academic excellence, patient safety, and quality healthcare.
+The Joint Review Committee on Education in Radiologic Technology (JRCERT) Standards for an Accredited Educational Program are designed to promote academic excellence, patient safety, and quality healthcare.
 The JRCERT accreditation process offers a means of providing assurance to the public that a program meets specific quality standards.
 The process helps to maintain program quality and stimulates program improvement through program assessment.

-Standard One- Objective 1.2 of the JRCERT Standards requires a program to document that it "provides equitable learning opportunities for all students."
+Standard Four - Objective 4.4 of the JRCERT Standards requires a program to document that it "provides equitable clinical experiences for all students."